- How much power does a PowerNEST generate?

-- Many small wind mills have proven inefficient in the urban environment, why would PowerNEST be different?
+- Many small windmills have proven inefficient in the urban environment, why would PowerNEST be different?

-- What is the weight of a PowerNEST?
+- How heavy is a PowerNEST?

 - What is the impact on the existing roof?
-Will an existing roof will be able to support it without additional structure?
+Will an existing roof be able to support it without additional structure?

 - What is the cost of a PowerNEST?

-- Does the efficiency reduce over its life time?
+- Does the efficiency reduce over its lifetime?